 Although I love words, songs and poetry, my work is usually inspired by pictures - things I have seen or places I have been.
-I make no attempt to recreate them literally, preferring to work with symbols, texture and, most significantly, with colour to create abstract images, sometimes including metal and paint but mainly using an embellisher, hand and machine embroidery, fabric, yarn and beads.
+I make no attempt to recreate them literally, preferring to work with symbols, texture and, most significantly, with colour to create abstract images, sometimes including metal, but mainly using an embellisher, hand and machine embroidery, felt, fabric, yarn and beads.

-My work for ‘Destinations’ has been inspired by landscapes – real and imaginary - either memories of favourite places or those in books I’ve read.
-I’ve also been exploring views of the Earth from space and developing work on landscapes which are hidden from conventional viewpoints.
+My work for ‘Destinations’ (2018) was inspired by landscapes – real and imaginary - either memories of favourite places or those in books I’d read.
+I was also exploring views of the Earth from space and developing work on landscapes which are hidden from conventional viewpoints.

 Felt, yarn & velvet, needle felted by hand and an embellisher with free motion machine embroidery and some hand stitching